-The Taoiseach will hold crisis talks with German chancellor Angela Merkel following chaos and confusion over a bank deal on legacy debt.
+Taoiseach Enda Kenny will hold talks with the German chancellor for the first time since they caused chaos and confusion over a bank deal on legacy debt.

-Just last week the Taoiseach and the chancellor appeared on a collision course over whether a deal for Ireland would cover legacy debt.
+The Taoiseach and the chancellor appeared on a collision course last month over whether a deal for Ireland would cover legacy debt.